Poisson boundary of group extensions: Nilpotent-by-Abelian groups

-\begin{rem} As we have already mentioned, the groups above can be represented by upper-triangular matrices over a field of characteristic zero in the (finitely generated) torsion free metabelian case and over a field of characteristic $p$ in $p$-torsion by Abelian case \cite{remeslennikov69}. \end{rem}
+\begin{rem} As we have already mentioned, the groups above can be represented by upper-triangular matrices over a field of characteristic zero in the (finitely generated) torsion-free metabelian case and over a field of characteristic $p$ in ($p$-torsion)-by-abelian case \cite{remeslennikov69}. \end{rem}

-\begin{cor} Assume that $G$ is a finitely generated nilpotent-by-Abelian group.
+\begin{cor} Assume that $G$ is a finitely generated nilpotent-by-abelian group.
 There exists a collection of groups $B_{\alpha}$ with a fixed surjection to $A$ such that the following holds.
 If $\mu$ is a probability measure on $M$ and $\mu_\alpha$ are some probability measures on $B_\alpha$ with the same projection to $A$ as $\mu$, then the boundary of $(G,\mu)$ is non-trivial if and only if there exists $\alpha$ such that the boundary of $(B_\alpha, \mu_\alpha)$ is non-trivial.
 This claim is for some/equivalently all choices of measures $\mu_\alpha$ on $B_\alpha$ (with the same projection to $A$ as $\mu$). \end{cor}

 \begin{rem} This collection in the corollary is not necessarily finite.
 This can be seen already for (torsion two step nilpotent)-by-$\mathbb{Z}^d$ groups (even for $d=1$).

 \end{rem}